 Sweden is the largest country in Northern Europe and the fifth largest country in Europe.
 It is the fourth European nation to feature in the list of the richest countries in the world at tenth position.

 Sweden’s economy is very competitive and the standard of living is pretty high.
 Sweden’s manufacturing economy is dependent on foreign exports like machinery, motor vehicles, and telecommunications.

-Hope you enjoyed reading our article.
+So this was the list of 10 Richest countries in the world.
 Feel free to share your feedback in our comments section below!